eduardz1/Spark-Data-Analysis/report/report.typ

 To configure the connector we had to configure the `spark.jars` property to point to `https://storage.googleapis.com/hadoop-lib/gcs/gcs-connector-hadoop3-latest.jar` and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the JSON file containing the service account key.

-For the streaming demo (@streaming) we also had to set the `fs.gs.impl` and `fs.AbstractFileSystem.gs.impl` properties to `com.google.cloud.hadoop.fs.gcs.GoogleHadoopFileSystem` and `com.google.cloud.hadoop.fs.gcs.GoogleHadoopFS` respectively.
+For the streaming demo (@streaming) we also had to set the properties:
+- `fs.gs.impl` to `com.google.cloud.hadoop.fs.gcs.GoogleHadoopFileSystem`
+- `fs.AbstractFileSystem.gs.impl` to `com.google.cloud.hadoop.fs.gcs.GoogleHadoopFS`
 For the streaming demo we also had to add the Kafka connetor by setting `spark.jars.packages` to `org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.1`.

 To configure the Spark environment one can also pass a `.ini` file with the desired configuration.
 The file should have the following structure: